 How should content be described?

 The style of your description is just as important as the content.
 You should ensure your descriptions are simple, clear, and concise; this contributes to comprehensibility.
 Avoid personal opinions or interpretations of the content.
-You can find more information about the requirements in the American Council of the Blind’s Best Practices for Audio Description or in our blog article “What is Audio Description?”
+You can find more information about audio description guidelines in this article by the Government of Canada.

 Is your video player accessible?